MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 For more information, see the [Reliable web app pattern video series (YouTube)](https://aka.ms/eap/rwa/dotnet/videos).

-This article defines objectives of the reliable web app pattern and details the business drivers, on-premises context, and reason we chose each Azure service.
+This article defines objectives of the reliable web app pattern and details the business drivers, on-premises context, and the reasons the web app uses each Azure service.
 There's a companion article that shows you [how to apply the reliable web app pattern for .NET](./apply-pattern.yml) and a [reference implementation](https://aka.ms/eap/rwa/dotnet) you can deploy.
 The following diagram shows the architecture of the reference implementation of the reliable web app pattern.

 ![Diagram showing the architecture of the reliable web app pattern for .NET.](images/reliable-web-app-dotnet.png)